Zoning Planning & Land Use Law in North Dakota

 You are also protected if your land is currently in full compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be used to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Dickinson, North Dakota Attorney Help?
+What Can A Dickinson, North Dakota Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, especially if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to face one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the help of a brilliant Dickinson, North Dakota real estate attorney will greatly improve one's chances.